 We look forward to understanding more about you and your aspirations as we work together during the admissions process.
 If you have questions, contact our admissions office, and we’ll be happy to help.
-Also, consider paying us a visit soon, by attending one of our open houses or scheduling a personalized visit to campus.
-Emory & Henry College accepts the Common Application, E&H Online Application or Cappex Application, all with no application fee.
+Also, consider a visit to campus by attending one of our open houses, or schedule a personalized visit.
+Emory & Henry College accepts the Common Application or E&H Online Application, both with no application fee.

 Once you submit your application, we’ll need additional materials:

 We understand not all high schools are the same, so we review your transcript based on your high school curriculum and grading scale.
 If you have completed AP, IB or Dual Enrollment coursework, you can receive college credit based on the review of your exam scores or transcript.

 - Transcripts must include the senior class schedule

 - 4 courses in English

 - 3 or more courses of Mathematics (minimum requirement completion of Algebra II)

 - 2 or more courses of Laboratory Science (Anatomy, Biology, Chemistry or Physics)

 - 2 or more courses in Social Studies and History